mukeshraeee/mukeshraeee.github.io/_pages/training.md

 6.[Analysing permafrost in the Hindu Kush Himalaya using open access tools](https://www.icimod.org/event/analysing-permafrost-in-the-hindu-kush-himalaya-using-open-access-tools/) 2022

 A five-day in-person training was organized from 20th to 24th June 2022.
 There were a total of 29 participants, with 15 coming from RMCs and the remaining 14 from open calls.
 Overall, 301 people applied for 14 open positions, indicating a strong interest in permafrost.
 The training was a mixture of theoretical lectures, demos and hands-on exercise related to permafrost, permafrost hazards, spatial downscaling of temperature data, analysis of SRTM DEM and ground surface temperature and preparation of permafrost maps.
-A variety of free software was used in the training, including R, Python, and Google Colab.
+Freely available softwares like R and Python were used in the training.
 All of the resources are prepared using Google Colab, which is available for free to anyone.

 <img src="/images/ICIMOD_permafrost_training_2022.jpg" width="400" height="300">